 Management Objective Performance Targets tions - means of achieving objectives Manner of assessment of performance 1.
 Maintain and grow tourism and events uses Increase visitation rates to the area Increase the number of events underta within or adjoining the Precinct В. Maintenance of current facilities prior to new development by Council Development of new facilities that meet user requirements and in accordance with the intent of the landscape master plans provided for event purposes C. Provision of event specific infrastructure to facilitate future use opportunities in and around NATA Oval within NATA Oval 2.
-Maintain and grow formal sporting use groups training / playing at the Bill Smyth Oval Reserve B. ii.
-Increase the range of offerings and number of users of the Leisure Centre iii.
-Swimming Centre remains a viable facility • Maintenance of current facilities prior to any new development by Council i.
-Number of user groups that utilise the Precinct Development of new facilities, including second field at Bill Smyth Oval (subject to approvals), that meet user requirements and are in accordance with the intent of the landscape master plan ii.
+Maintain and grow formal formal groups training / playing at the Bill Smyth • Maintenance of current facilities prior to any new development by Council i.
+Number of user groups that utilise the Precinct sporting use Development of new facilities, including second field at Bill Smyth Oval (subject to approvals), that meet user requirements and are in accordance with the intent of the landscape master plan ii.
 Membership of sporting organisationsiii.
 Number of sporting events / classes held per annum C. Leisure Centre activities are reviewed in conjunction with the Swimming Centre and opportunities identified to increase use over time 5.2222.12.2.
 F 2.
 2.1.1. g D. NATA Oval remains suitable for dog training and dog off-leash use

 Management Objective Performance Targets ons - means of achieving objectives Manner of assessment of performance 3.
 Facilitate increased passive recreation and public access i.
 Effective access arrangements and wayfinding around foreshore and t Highway are achieved via a Naroor loop walk and mid-loop connection na Flat Narooma Flat loop walk and mid-loop connection on Field Street is identified, including appropriate directional, locational and information signage Street and park furniture are provided in Narooma Flat loop walk, including all associated signage is implemented Highway crossing points are ii.
 Facilities, such as seating and picnifacilities, are provided to enable parent of open space areas c assive accordance with the intent of the landscape master plan C. Opportunities to improve access across the Princes Highway, particularly at Field Street are identified and implemented improved in conjunction with Transport for NSW, including at Field Street enjoyment of open space areas C. iii.
 Street and park furniture has been implemented in D. Compliance with the Disability Discrimination Act 1992 is maintained through new works accordance with the landscape master plan 4.
 Improve usage of underutilised infrastructure New and existing facilities are able integrated through careful site plants and detailed design.
-A. A feasibility study / business case is undertaken to review future opportunities associated with the Swimming and Leisure Centres to identify future use directions, use of existing space and redevelopment of Swimming Centre buildings / infrastructure Feasibility studies / business cases are developed and detailed design ii.
-Ongoing operation of the site is we ordinated, promoted and meets purely user needs iii.
+A feasibility study / business case is undertaken to review future opportunities associated with the Swimming and Leisure Centres to identify future use directions, use of existing space and redevelopment of Swimming Centre buildings / infrastructure Feasibility studies / business cases are developed and detailed design ii.
+Ongoing operation of the site is well co- ordinated, promoted and meets public and user needs iii.
 Ongoing use of the Visitor Information Centre building iii.
-A Working Group is user needs В. B. Determine future opportunities for the Visitor Information Centre building based on the outcomes of the 2020 Visitor Information Centre Review and appropriate expression of interest processes established to facilitate information gathering and feedback from key users iv.
+A Working Group is user neeus В. established to facilitate information gathering and feedback from key users iv.
 NATA Oval infrastructure and features are improved C. Ongoing review and design work involves relevant user groups and stakeholders and is regularly reported to a Working Group to be established for the project D. Improvements are made to NATA Oval to refocus from an open 'sporting' oval, to a more park-like look and feel including features as described in the landscape master plan